 Expert Insight

-According to experienced repair technicians, the actual screen replacement process usually takes less than 30 minutes.
-Most additional time comes from diagnostics, testing, calibration, and verifying that features such as Face ID and True Tone function correctly after the repair.
+According to experienced repair technicians, technicians usually replace an iPhone screen in less than 30 minutes.
+However, they often spend additional time running diagnostics, testing the device, performing calibration, and verifying that features like Face ID and True Tone work properly after the repair.
+As a result, these essential quality checks can extend the total repair time.

 How to Reduce Your Repair Wait Time